Pentagon quietly drops mentions of border mission’s name

-WASHINGTON (AP) — The Pentagon has quietly stopped calling the deployment of thousands of troops to the U.S.-Mexico border “Operation Faithful Patriot.”
+WASHINGTON (AP) — The Pentagon has quietly stopped calling the deployment of troops to the U.S.-Mexico border “Operation Faithful Patriot,” dropping the name even as thousands of American forces head to southern Texas, Arizona and California.

-U.S. officials say Defense Secretary Jim Mattis directed the department to drop the name and simply call it military operations on the border.
+According to U.S. officials, Defense Secretary Jim Mattis directed the department to stop using the name and simply describe the mission as military operations on the border.
+The change was ordered early this week, but no reason was given.

 Lt.
 Col. Jamie Davis, a Pentagon spokesman, would only say that the department is no longer using the name.
-Other U.S. officials say the change was Mattis’ call.
-They spoke on condition of anonymity to describe internal deliberations.
+But other U.S. officials said Mattis didn’t like the name and believed it was distracting from the troops’ actual mission, which is in support of the border patrol.
+The officials spoke on condition of anonymity to describe internal deliberations.

-The name hasn’t been formally rescinded, but the Pentagon has stopped using it in press releases and documents.
+The name hasn’t been formally changed or rescinded, but the Pentagon has stopped using it in press releases and documents.

 Most Read Nation & World Stories